top of page

 3. Set an example of self-driven scholarship, character development, and behavior.

-4. Cast a vision of the value of the subject and foster personal connection to it.
+4. Cast a vision of the value of the project and principles, fostering personal connection to them.

 5. Together with the Executive Board, decide the age limits, prerequisites, and number of students allowed in the class or scholar project.

-6. Seek mentoring from the Principle Mentor as desired.
+6. Seek mentoring from the Mentor Representative as needed/desired.

 7. Ensure that scholars and mentors are allowed and encouraged to present from various perspectives, which may include religious scriptures and quotes as appropriate, while being considerate of those with differing beliefs.